Dimer Models and Conformal Structures: Terminology and Preliminary Results

 \begin{Thm}[De Silva - Savin \cite{DeS10}] Suppose $h$ is the minimizer of \eqref{ELbasic} as in the previous theorem.
 Then $\Gamma\circ \nabla h: \Om\to \mathbb{S}^2$ is continuous. \end{Thm}

-In \eqref{def:liquiddomain2} it was natural to define the liquid region $\LL$ to consist of those points where the minimiser $h$ of \eqref{ELbasic} is differentiable and the gradient $\nabla h(z) \in N^\circ$.
-A priori such a set $\LL$ is only measurable, however, by Theorem \ref{thm:DeS22} the set becomes open and the minimizer there $C^1$-smooth.
+In \eqref{def:liquiddomain2} it was natural to define the liquid region $\LL$ to consist of those points where the minimizer $h$ of \eqref{ELbasic} is differentiable and the gradient $\nabla h(z) \in N^\circ \setminus \Gg $.
+A priori such a set $\LL$ is only measurable, however, by Theorem \ref{thm:DeS22} the set becomes open and the minimizer there is $C^1$-smooth.
 Thus via the classical regularity theory we have $h \in C^\infty(\LL)$ as well as the Euler-Lagrange equation \eqref{eq:EL34} in $\LL$.
-As another aspect, with Theorem \ref{thm:DeS22} and the notion of frozen extensions from Definition \ref{oldold} we can analyse the boundary behaviour of $\nabla h$, see Theorem \ref{thm:h:proper3}.
+As another aspect, Theorem \ref{thm:DeS22} gives us tools to control the frozen extensions of solutions to \eqref{eq:EL34}, see Theorem \ref{thm:h:proper3}.
+That, in turn, is one of the essential steps in proving the universality of the Lozenges frozen boundaries, c.f.
+Theorem \ref{Second.thm}.

 It is an interesting open question if similar regularity results as in Theorems \ref{thm:DeS12} or \ref{thm:DeS22} hold in higher dimensions.